xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 1. Login to GitLab, and upload your GitLab license file by navigating to `/admin/license`. **This step is required for Geo to function.**

-## Set the Geo Primary node
+## Set the Geo Primary instance

-Now that the chart has been deployed, and a license uploaded, we can configure this as the Primary node.
+Now that the chart has been deployed, and a license uploaded, we can configure this as the Primary instance.
 We will do this via the `task-runner` Pod.

 1. Find the `task-runner` Pod